SEND Information Report 2017-18

 - Students on the SEN register may have a Person Centred Plan to assist teachers in individualized programmes of education within every lesson.
 Students have termly reviews of these plans and have an opportunity to add ideas and tips on how to support them most.

-- Students with a Statement of Educational Need or EHCP are invited to attend their annual reviews and provide written and verbal feedback related to their education.
+- Students with an EHCP are invited to attend their annual reviews and provide written and/or verbal feedback related to their education.

 - The Learning Support Department offers an open door policy inviting students to come and speak to staff about their difficulties at any time.